cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 - Studied patterns of attachment and psychiatric status using AAI four-way classification system and SCID-I and SCID-II
 - Most specific and robust relationship between BPD and attachment classification

-### The BPD patients’ AAI interviews were differentiated by a combination of three characteristics: (1) They showed a higher prevalence of abuse and negle

-**Text Summary**: This text discusses various studies on the relationship between Attachment Style and Borderline Personality Disorder (BPD).
-The following are the key findings from the text:

 **Characteristics of BPD Patients**:
 - Higher prevalence of abuse and neglect (89%) in their childhood.
 - Lower ratings on Reflective Self-Function (RSF) scale.